daninsky1/vms/README.md

-TODO: instructions to how to install a vm and connect with ssh an vm
+TODO: instructions to how to install a vm and connect with ssh to an vm